File

 // RxStompConfig has subset of StompConfig fields

-this._stompClient.configure(stompConfig as StompConfig);
+this._stompClient.configure(stompConfig as unknown as StompConfig);

 if (stompConfig.debug) {